alexdmacon/task-mp3/README.md

 * Working with the JavaScript: Using Fetch, we first wrote two functions that would retrieve data from the YouTube API and Bored API, respectively.
 We wanted to take the user input ("type of activity") chosen from the HTML dropdown to adjust our query to the Bored API, which contains a database of activities sorted by type and other parameters.
-We then pass the selected activity (preceded by "How to," which we found returned more relevant results) as a paramter in our query to the YouTube API, selecting the top YouTube search result for "How to (selected activity)."
+We then pass the selected activity (preceded by "How to," which we found returned more relevant results) as a parameter in our query to the YouTube API, selecting the top YouTube search result for "How to (selected activity)."

-We then use jQuery and JavaScript selectors to create or change DOM elements that will populate our app with both the text of that generated activity and the corresponding YouTube video that will show the user how they might go about doing that generated activity.
+    - We then use jQuery and JavaScript selectors to create or change DOM elements that will populate our app with both the text of that generated activity and the corresponding YouTube video that will show the user how they might go about doing that generated activity.

-Using a for loop, we store each generated activity in an array in localStorage.
+    - Using a for loop, we store each generated activity in an array in localStorage.
 Another function retrieves the objects from the array and displays them as buttons on the page, so that the user can return to a previously generated activity with its matching YouTube video, even after refreshing or closing and returning to the app.

-Conditional statements help determine whether certain methods will run, including those that determine whether anything is saved in the user's localStorage.
+    - Conditional statements help determine whether certain methods will run, including those that determine whether anything is saved in the user's localStorage.

 # Final Thoughts: